kgotsosm/kgotsosm/README.md

 <p>:books: - Working on cloud skills and always growing knowledge in JavaScript, Python, SQL and working with data</p>
 <p>:ice_cream: Current project: Data driven applications to create easier access to opportunities for youth</p>

-My focus is on working with data from a variety of sources to gain insights and present them in a manner that is easy to understand.
+Focused on working with data from a variety of sources to gain insights and present them in a manner that is easy to understand.
 Leveraging a number of technologies to acheive this based on the specific project needs and exploring new technologies along the way to create useful applications that make life easier is my goal.

 - Reach me on: 📫 kgotsom@protonmail.com